 We spent the first half of our second day in Hollywood Studios.
 This is the park with the most “big kid” rides and actual roller coasters.
 The streets look like old Hollywood until you get to Toy Story land where army men walk around all day!
 One group was even a drum line and played for us while we waited in line for our first ride!
 This park is also home to the Star Wars Rides, and soon to be new section of the park.

 Can’t-Miss Rides in Hollywood Studios

 Aerosmith Rock n’ Roller Coaster: My personal favorite, and the biggest roller coaster in the parks.
 I saw fast passes for this and still kick myself for not grabbing them immediately!
-Fast Pass recommended.
+Fast Pass encouraged.

 Tower of Terror: Based on the Twilight Zone series, you ride an elevator and let it drop you over and over again.
 I’m pretty sure to this day why I don’t like elevators.
 I’m not a fan of this one, but it’s extremely popular!
-Fast Pass recommended.
+Fast Pass encouraged.

 Indiana Jones Epic Stunt Spectacular!: While technically not a ride, this is something I look forward to every time!
 It’s such a fun interactive show, and the effects are amazing!
 If you need a break, want to sit down, or just a break from endless line-standing, check it out!

 What to Eat and Drink in Hollywood Studios